eclipse-archived/smarthome/extensions/transform/org.eclipse.smarthome.transform.xslt/README.md

 * The `xsl:template` tag contains the rule which specifies what should be done.

 The Rule uses XPath to gather the XML node information.
-For more information have a look at the [XPath transformaton](https://docs.openhab.org/addons/transformations/xpath/readme.html) .
+For more information have a look at the [XPath transformation](https://docs.openhab.org/addons/transformations/xpath/readme.html) .

 ## Examples

 ### Basic Example

-A simple but complete XSLT transformation looks like following example, which was taken from [here](https://en.wikipedia.org/wiki/Java_API_for_XML_Processing#Example).
+A simple but complete XSLT transformation looks like in the following example, which was taken from [here](https://en.wikipedia.org/wiki/Java_API_for_XML_Processing#Example).

 **input XML**